- Program Director, Pediatric Emergency Medicine, UH Rainbow Babies and Children's Hospital

 Jerri A. Rose, MD, FAAP, is an attending physician in the Division of Pediatric Emergency Medicine at University Hospitals Rainbow Babies & Children’s Hospital.
 She is an Associate Professor of Pediatrics at Case Western Reserve University School of Medicine.

 Dr. Rose earned her doctorate in medicine from the University Of Tennessee College Of Medicine, was inducted into the Alpha Omega Alpha Medical Honor Society, and received the institution’s Anthony S. Ficolora Award for outstanding commitment to patient care.
 She completed both her residency in pediatrics and fellowship in pediatric emergency medicine at UH Rainbow Babies & Children’s Hospital.
-She joined UH Rainbow’s faculty in 2010 and is board-certified in both Pediatrics and Pediatric Emergency Medicine.
+She joined UH Rainbow’s faculty in 2010 and is board-certified in Pediatrics and Pediatric Emergency Medicine.